uwejacobs/owm-weather/readme.txt

 = In which languages is the weather data displayed? =

-OWM Weather has been fully translated into Chilean, French, German, Russian, and Spanish.
+OWM Weather has been fully translated into Chilean, French, German, Russian, Spanish, and Serbian.
 There are partial translations in Estonian, Italian, Hungarian, Hebrew, Polish, Danish, and Portuguese.
 Open Weather Map itself provides some of the data in most languages.

 = How to define the unit Celsius or Fahrenheit? =